Thanks for visiting my personal finance blog, A blog dedicated to successful money management. I’m glad your here.

 Check out the site, read some articles, download some free tools and then sign-up to start creating your Lifestyle of Opportunities.

-- I have been doing my own taxes since I was 16.
+- Been doing my own taxes since I was 16.
 (I like knowing how, why and where my money is going – kind of nerdy isn’t it?)

-- I have been audited by the IRS (It wasn’t a big deal.
+- Have been audited by the IRS (It wasn’t a big deal.
 I was running multiple businesses so it raised a red flag – it wasn’t a bad experience, and I learned a lot.
 Can you say nerdy again.)